robyrakesh/Autodesk/README.md

 ## Allure Reports

 There are few jobs defined in the e2e-autodesk.yml workflow, which will take care of creating a test report using allure and deploying it to the Github Page server.
 So, we have a publicliy available free test reporting dashboard which can be accessed by anyone.
-Link to the test report :- https://mounika2107.github.io/Autodesk/
+Link to the test report :-

-## Cypress Dashboard

-Integrated the tests with Cypress dashboard. cypress.yml file jobs will spin up two containers and run the tests in parallel and also record it in the Cypress Dashboard.
-All the test artifacts are stored in the Dashboard.

 ## Available Scripts